smoelius/safe_path/README.md

 A similar crate that *does* consult the filesystem is [`canonical_path`].

+### Performance

+Benchmarks suggest that `SafePath::safe_join` is about 3.5 times as slow as [`Path::join`], and that `SafePath::safe_parent` is about 5 times as slow as [`Path::parent`].

+However, benchmarks also suggest that normalizing and comparing [`Path::join`]'s `self` and result using the fastest of the above normalization functions (`normalize_path`) is about 1.5 times slower still.
+Similarly, normalizing and comparing [`Path::parent`]'s `self` and result is about 1.2 times slower.

+So while using `SafePath::safe_join`/`SafePath::safe_parent` will cause a one to incur some slowdown, it seems to be less that what one would incur by implementing the same checks manually.

 ### Camino

 `safe_path` optionally supports [`camino::Utf8Path`].
 To take advantage of this feature, enable